devnkong/FLAG/README.md

 ## Citing FLAG

-If you use FLAG in your work, please cite our paper.
+If you find FLAG useful, please cite our paper.

 ```
 @misc{kong2020flag,